 If you don’t know how to set up a Wi-Fi hotspot on Android, then it’s really handy to learn.
 This Android feature basically turns your Android phone into a mini, independent Wi-Fi router that you can use to connect your other devices to when you’re on the go.
+It's such a cool feature that it may even roll out to LTE-enabled Chromebooks in the near future.
 Basically, you’ll never have to deal with spotty train Wi-Fi when you’re trying to get some work done on your commute again.
 And if your friends have run out of data on their phone, you can share yours with them, if you're feeling generous.

 Just because creating an Android hotspot is useful, that doesn’t mean Android makes it obvious that it's available.
 So don’t worry if you don’t know — we’ll show you how it’s done.
 Note that some carriers charge more when using your phone as a hotspot, so remember to check with your provider in case you do accidentally end up racking up a huge phone bill (or check out the best cheap cell phone plans to get a better package).